Deep Space 1: Mission overview

 Prior to launch, Deep Space 1 was intended to visit comet 76P/West–Kohoutek–Ikemura and asteroid 3352 McAuliffe.
 Because of the delayed launch, the targets were changed to asteroid 9969 Braille (at the time called 1992 KD) and comet 19P/Borrelly, with comet 107P/Wilson–Harrington being added following the early success of the mission.
-It achieved an impaired flyby of Braille and, due to problems with the star tracker, abandoned targeting Wilson–Harrington in order to maintain its flyby of comet 19P/Borrelly, which was successful.
+It achieved an impaired flyby of Braille and, due to problems with the star tracker, abandoned targeting Wilson–Harrington to maintain its flyby of comet 19P/Borrelly, which was successful.
 An August 2002 flyby of asteroid as another extended mission was considered, but ultimately was not advanced on the basis that the scientific justification was not sufficiently strong when considering risk and cost.
 During the mission, high quality infrared spectra of Mars were also taken.